rsaray/StanfordCourseFormat/README.md

 3. Copy `moodle/course/format/stanford/view.php-example` to `moodle/course/view.php`, replacing the original
    version of the file with the one from the `stanford/` directory.

-4. Login into your Moodle site with an admin role
+4. Login into your Moodle site with an admin role.
+You should be prompted by the "Plugins check" screen to upgrade your database to install the plugin.
+Do so.

 5. Click Turn editing on the top right.